The information below is from the May 2016 WPA Conference.

 Things To Do

 - Celebrate at the Opening Ceremonies and Graduation on Friday night.
-A highlight of the conference.
-“Homeschooling: It’s What We Stand For” by Mark Holter.
-Slideshow of homeschoolers in action.
-Presentations by graduates and their families.
-(Families with graduates who want to participate in the ceremony should fill in the blank on their registration form and also either email WPA at email@example.com or call the WPA voice mail at 608-283-3131.)
+Hear from Larry and Susan Kaseman, from new President Pamela Roland, and from Executive Director Jen Lynch.
+See a slideshow of homeschoolers in action.
+Enjoy presentations by graduates and their families.
+(Families with graduates who want to participate in the ceremony should contact Jenny Landowski at OpeningCeremonies@homeschooling-wpa.org or call the WPA voice mail at 608-283-3131 by April 15, 2016)

 - Table Talks—On Friday evening, talk one-on-one and in small groups with friendly new and experienced homeschoolers.
 Topics such as “What does homeschooling look like?” and “Relax, have fun, and learn.”
 Or go to the Q & A table and ask about anything that’s on your mind.

-- Participate in the Family Folk Dance, Friday evening, 8:30 to 10:30 pm.
+- Participate in the Family Folk Dance, Friday evening, 8:30 to 10:30 pm, UWO Alumni Center.
 Beginning and experienced dancers of all ages welcome.
-Or talk with others while munching on snacks.

 - Visit Connections.